Dorceta E. Taylor, Ph.D.

 Current/Recent Research Projects:

-- Currently conducting studies of access to healthy foods in Michigan.
+- Currently conducting studies of food insecurity and access to healthy foods in Michigan.

 - Conducting on-going research on the status of diversity in environmental institutions.